-Select the email field and and you’ll be able to edit its placeholder text as well as the submit button underneath it:
+Select the email field and you’ll be able to edit its placeholder text and the submit button underneath it:

 On top of editing the text of your WooCommerce popup, you can also tweak its style.
 Each element includes its own Styles tab with plenty of unique options:

 Click on the Success tab next to Optin at the top of the screen.
 That will show you what your visitors will see once they enter their email and hit the confirmation button within the first leg of your popup:

 Since you already have a coupon, replace the placeholder text that you see in the Success popup with that code.
 Now you can go ahead and save your coupon design but don’t close the editor yet.

 Step 4: Configure your WooCommerce coupon popup’s display conditions